seananderson/portfolio-review/ms.md

 Ecology has typically used metrics of symmetric variability such as the standard deviation or the coefficient of variation of a time series [e.g.
-@greene2010] and sometimes loosely referred to the result as risk; but, risk specifically refers both to the probability of something "undesired" happening and the magnitude of that event [@rachev2008] (Fig. \ref{fig:risk}).
-For example, if an outcome is unknown but can only end positively, it presents little risk.
+@greene2010] and sometimes loosely referred to the result as risk; but, risk specifically refers to both the probability of something "undesired" happening and the magnitude of that event [@rachev2008] (Fig. \ref{fig:risk}).
+For example, if an outcome is unknown or variable but can only end positively, it presents little risk.
 Therefore, ecological risk metrics should allow for an asymmetry in this "desirableness" or loss function [@reckhow1994].
 Furthermore, recent work in ecology has noted the frequency and influence of "ecological surprises" [@lindenmayer2010; @doak2012] and counterintuitive responses of populations to management [@pine-iii2009].
 Therefore, like financial risk metrics, ecological risk metrics should allow for fat-tailed probability distributions.
 The financial literature is rich with methods to rapidly assess the risk properties of time series --- methods that are particularly useful when used as part of portfolio optimization [@rachev2008].

 Recent financial literature has focused on downside risk metrics [@ang2006], which emphasize the probability of an "undesired" event; we see great